pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`sprite_bouncing_coins`

-This code demonstrates the concept of sprite collision detection and response in a game using the Arcade library.
-It shows how to handle when sprites collide with walls by changing their direction when hitting the wall boundaries, simulating a bouncing effect.
-This technique is essential for creating interactive and dynamic games where objects need to interact with each other and the environment.
+This example introduces the concept of sprite collision and bouncing in Arcade, a library used for 2D game development in Python.
+The provided code creates a game window with walls, represented as box images, and "coins" which bounce off of the walls.
+It demonstrates how to establish a game environment, add sprites to a sprite list, and manage sprite interaction in the game loop.
+For each coin, the code checks for collision with any of the walls and if detected, it reverses the coin's direction, giving a bouncing effect.
+The mechanics of this bouncing effect work for both horizontal and vertical angles.

 sprite_bullets.py
 -----------------